palantir/conjure-java/readme.md

 #### Endpoint Argument Tags

+* `server-squelch`: Opts out of attaching safe non-body parameters to the request.
+By default, all known log-safe non-body inputs are included.

+_The following argument tags are deprecated, replaced by `safety` declarations._
 * `safe`: Annotates parameters as `@Safe` to log using safe-logging annotations.
 Implementations may add this data to the request log.
 * `unsafe`: Annotates parameters as `@Unsafe` to log using safe-logging annotations.
 Implementations may add this data to the request log.